dolthub/data-analysis/nimby-vs-yimby/README.md

-* A strong outlier here is New York, which is probably unsuprising.
+* A strong outlier here is New York County, which is probably unsuprising.
+Kings County (Brooklyn) and Queens County also have strong per-area values.
 * Hudson, NJ is the most densely populated county in New Jersey.
 Some other counties of NJ are also represented.
 * Philadelpia, PA is (was?) undergoing a [real estate boom](https://whyy.org/articles/as-philadelphia-s-housing-market-booms-economists-warn-the-city-may-be-in-a-bubble-or-something-worse/) including some [billion-dollar projects](https://www.bizjournals.com/philadelphia/news/2022/10/16/philadelphia-development-projects-real-estate.html).
 * Suffolk County, MA is of interest to investors and is now building some [10 000 new housing units](https://bostonrealestatetimes.com/150-million-construction-loan-secured-for-suffolk-downs-redevelopment/).
+* Distribution of per-area values has some positive outliers, but no negative outliers - after the initial dropoff distance from the mean stays quite small.

 ## Conclusions